IAM and AWS STS condition context keys

 prefix) and the AWS Security Token Service (AWS STS) service (with an sts:

 prefix).
-Several other AWS services also provide service-specific keys that are relevant
+Several other AWS services also provide service-specific keys that are relevant to

 the actions and resources defined by that service.
-For more information, see Actions, Resources, and Condition
+For more information, see Actions, Resources, and

-Keys for AWS Services.
-The documentation for a service that supports condition
+Condition Keys for AWS Services.
+The documentation for a service that supports

-keys often has additional information.
+condition keys often has additional information.
 For example, for information about keys that

-use in policies for Amazon S3 resources, see Amazon S3 Policy Keys
+you can use in policies for Amazon S3 resources, see Amazon S3 Policy Keys

 Topics